devbrewai/ai-fraud-detection-cross-border-payments/docs/research-requirements.md

 # Research Case Study Requirements

-**Cross-Border Payments Fraud & Sanctions Screening**
+**AI Fraud Detection & Sanctions Screening for Cross-Border Payments**

 ## Overview

-This project is an **open-source research case study** demonstrating fraud detection and sanctions screening concepts for cross-border payments.
+This project is an **open-source research case study** demonstrating AI fraud detection and sanctions screening concepts for cross-border payments.

 The deliverable is a **reference implementation and demo** that: